-Erin M. Duffy concentrates her practice on corporate healthcare regulatory matters.
-She advises clients, including hospitals, medical practices, pharmacies, long-term care facilities and developmental disabilities facilities, on a wide range of issues, including fraud and abuse, self-referral, Medicare and Medicaid reimbursement, corporate practice of medicine and fee-splitting prohibitions, and certificate of need and licensure issues.
-She is also experienced in handling healthcare information technology matters, including mobile (MHealth) and electronic health records.
+Erin M. Duffy is Vice-Chair of the Duane Morris Health Law Practice Group and a member of the firm's governing Partners Board.
+Ms. Duffy concentrates her practice on corporate healthcare regulatory matters.
+She advises clients, including hospitals, ambulatory surgery centers, medical practices, pharmacies, long-term care facilities and developmental disabilities facilities, on a wide range of issues, including fraud and abuse, privacy, medical staff relations, EMTALA, self-referral, Medicare and Medicaid reimbursement, corporate practice of medicine and fee-splitting prohibitions, and certificate of need and licensure issues.
+Ms. Duffy has worked extensively with healthcare providers on corporate transactions and administrative agency matters.

 Areas of Practice